dbayardAWS/intro-data-lake/lab1/NewLab1b.md

 ### Create folders in the S3 bucket to represent your data lake structure
 For this lab, we will define a folder hierarchy for our data lake.
 At the top-level, we will have separate folders for "raw" datasets and for "processed" datasets.
 Within each of those folders, we will use sub-folders to indicate the dataset name.
 In short, we are implementing a hierarchy structure of Lifecycle then Data Type for this example data lake.
 If you are curious, you can read more about Data Lake hierarchy design at the [AWS Data Lake Reference Architecture site](https://github.com/aws-samples/aws-dbs-refarch-datalake/tree/master/src/storage-foundation).

-Note: As multiple users may be using the same S3 bucket in the labs, please use your initials when creating/naming folders.

 * Click on "Create folder"
 * Enter the name "raw"